Trainer ~ Alisa Hinch

 Alisa also rode around the Picnic, Amateurs riding scene for 3 years.
 She was so determined to ride a winner in her first season in the race saddle that once she achieved this then the weight factor became a lot harder.
 Alisa persisted as always and rode for another 2 years with some success but weight was always the controlling factor.

 This time in the race saddle was another stepping stone for Alisa, in order to obtain the ultimate goal in a trainers license.

 Alisa aboard, running 2nd in the Woolami Cup -

 From Alisa's first winner, in her mother's training name to today...the drive, passion, determination and commitment is still there day in and day out, rain, hail or shine!

 -Lady Chienne, Alisa's first runner for a winner in her father's colors.

-Brendan has grown up with race horses, On a farm and comes with a financial background as well.
+Brendan has grown up with race horses, on a farm and comes with a financial background.
 Brendan is not only an asset to the business but also a motivated, driven and passionate individual when it comes to the horse and the racing industry.